CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 Each availability bitstream must be stored as a separate `bufferView`, but multiple `bufferViews` may refer to a single `buffer`.

-### Binary Subtree Files (`.subtree` files)
+### Binary Subtree Files

-To reduce the number of network requests, a binary encoding of the subtree files is provided.
+Subtrees are stored in binary files.
 It consists of a 24-byte header and a variable length payload:

 ![Subtree Binary Format](figures/binary-subtree.jpg)